 Reflections is the second time it comes up.
 The two immortal protagonists discuss the idea of eternal nothingness.
 They do not agree.

 I Did Not Want To Die mentions the well of souls twice as a possible afterlife.
 Whether or not it's real is ambiguous.

-This was the threat hanging over the heads of the protagonist in Dogma.
+This was the threat hanging over the heads of the protagonist.
 Azrael was so tortured by the absence of God and the self-imposed suffering of the damned in Hell that he would rather be wiped out of existence than suffer it any longer, consequences to the universe be damned.